 Why are advisors leaving MoneyGuidePro?

-The exodus is driven by several factors: a buggy 2023 upgrade that Envestnet had to recall, stagnant product development (lowest satisfaction score among major platforms at 7.67/10 in the T3 2026 survey), declining support responsiveness (7.8/10 in Kitces vs. RightCapital’s 9.1), and pricing that is hard to justify against more modern alternatives.
-MoneyGuidePro’s market share dropped from 33% to roughly 23% between 2024 and 2026.
+The exodus is driven by several factors: a buggy 2023 upgrade that Envestnet had to recall, stagnant product development (lowest satisfaction score among major platforms at 7.62/10 in the T3 2026 survey), declining support responsiveness (7.8/10 in Kitces vs. RightCapital’s 9.1), and pricing that is hard to justify against more modern alternatives.
+MoneyGuidePro’s market share dropped from 33% in 2024 to 24.23% in 2026, and it lost the #1 position it had held for 17 consecutive years.

 What is the best alternative to MoneyGuidePro?

 It depends on why you’re leaving.
-For a direct comprehensive replacement with a modern interface and lower price, RightCapital is the strongest choice (8.52/10 T3 satisfaction, $150-255/month).
+For a direct comprehensive replacement with a modern interface and lower price, RightCapital is the strongest choice (8.40/10 T3 satisfaction, $150-255/month).
 For deeper planning on complex clients, eMoney Advisor offers unmatched breadth ($250-379/month).
-For retirement-focused practices where distribution planning is the priority, Income Lab offers purpose-built guardrails methodology at $154-189/month.
-Many advisors combine Income Lab with RightCapital for a best-of-breed stack.
+For retirement-focused practices where distribution planning is the priority, Income Lab is a full retirement planning platform with guardrails methodology at its core, at $199-299/month, and a primary alternative in its own right.

 How long does it take to switch from MoneyGuidePro?